lzim/teampsd/vignettes/markdownlint.md

 `"MD001": True`

-2) For rules with paramters:
+2) For rules with parameters:

 Start with the **rule number** within **quotation marks** followed by a **colon** and then **curly brackets** with the **parameter name** within **quotation marks** followed by a **colon**.

 Lastly, type in the **parameter option** in **quotation marks** all within the **curly brackets**.

 Using **MD003 - Heading style.** for example: